When Few-Shot Learning Meets Video Object Detection: Related Work

 \subsection{Few-Shot Image Object Detection}

 Few-shot image object detection is is still a developing area of research, with only a handful of notable works \cite{meta-rcnn,feature-reweight,repmet,attention-rpn,incremental,simple}.
-Most of them are based on meta-learning.
-Meta-RCNN \cite{meta-rcnn} proposed the meta-learning process for RoI features in Faster-RCNN \cite{faster-rcnn}.
-Feature Reweighting \cite{feature-reweight} developed a reweighting module and map features with corresponding classes in YOLOv2 \cite{yolov2}.
-Qi \etal \cite{attention-rpn} proposed Attention RPN and Multi-Relation Head for matching classes.
-Recently, Wang \etal \cite{simple} investigated the transfer-learning based method by first training a Faster-RCNN model on the base-class data, and then freezing the feature extractor and fine-tuning a cosine classifier and a regressor on a balanced dataset of base-class and novel-class data.
+Most of them are based on complicated meta-learning \cite{meta-rcnn,feature-reweight,attention-rpn}.
+Recently, Wang \etal \cite{simple} investigated the ` frustratingly simple' transfer-learning based method by first training a Faster-RCNN \cite{faster-rcnn} model on the base-class data, and then freezing the feature extractor and fine-tuning a cosine classifier and a regressor on a balanced dataset of base-class and novel-class data.
 This method has achieved promising performance compared to previous meta-learning methods.
-However, none of the existing works considered few-shot video object detection, which is the focus of this paper.